seedcommons/madeline/README.md

 bundle exec sidekiq
 ```

+## Translations

+Translation management is done using Transifex.
+See the `bin/pull_translations` and `bin/push_translations`
+scripts.
+The Transifex `tx` command line client is needed.
+See https://docs.transifex.com/client/installing-the-client
+for installation instructions.

+Once the client is installed, obtain a token at https://www.transifex.com/user/settings/api/.
+Add it to your .bashrc/.zshrc/whatever like so:

+    export TX_TOKEN=<your_Transifex_API_token>

+To push translations to Transifex, run

+    bin/push_translations

+This combines all the *.en.yml files in the project into one temporary file and uploads them.
+We do it this way to make the translator's job easier as they only have to translate one resource.

+To pull the latest translations from Transifex run

+    bin/pull_translations

+and commit any changes.

 ## Data migration

 It's better to run the main data migration on a local machine to preserve scarce CPU time on the server.
 If we use too much CPU, we get severely throttled.